 Geology and Geological Oceanography

 The Department of Geosciences offers a single degree: the B.S. in geology and geological oceanography, with two options, a geology option and a geological oceanography option.
 This degree is designed for students with an interest in earth, environmental, or oceanographic science careers or affiliated fields such as environmental law and earth/environmental science education.
 The two options allow students to take specialty courses focusing on a range of geoscience topics such as environmental geology/hydrogeology, sedimentology/stratigraphy/paleontology, coastal geology/oceanography, geochemistry/petrology, or geophysics/tectonics, and supporting elective courses chosen from geosciences, natural resources science, environmental economics, and oceanography.
 Students may use their supporting electives to pursue in-depth study within a given field or to broaden their interdisciplinary perspective.
-Students are required to complete an interdisciplinary core of introductory courses including GEO 103-Understanding Earth (4), NRS 100-Natural Resource Conservation (3), and EEC 105-Introduction to Resource Economics (3); geosciences core courses including GEO 204-Problem-solving in Earth History (4), GEO 210-Landforms: Origins and Evolution (4), GEO 320-Earth Materials (4), GEO 370-Structure of the Earth (4), and GEO 450-Introduction to Sedimentary Geology (4); supporting science/mathematics courses including MTH 131 (3) or 141 (4); MTH 132 (3) or 142 (4); BIO 101 (3) and 103 (1), BIO 102 (3) and 104 (1) or GEO/BIO 272 (4) or CHM 124 (3), 126 (1); CHM 101 (3), 102 (1), 112 (3), 114 (1); STA 308 (3) or 409 (3); PHY 111 (3), 185 (1) or 203 (3), 273 (1), and PHY 112 (3), 186 (1) or 204 (3), 274 (1); and 12 credits of supporting electives taken at the 200-level or above from GEO, NRS, EEC, OCG or from another program with prior approval from the GEO department chair.
+Students are required to complete an interdisciplinary core of introductory courses including GEO 103-Understanding Earth (4), NRS 100-Natural Resource Conservation (3), and EEC 105-Introduction to Resource Economics (3); geosciences core courses including GEO 204-Problem-solving in Earth History (4), GEO 210-Landforms: Origins and Evolution (4), GEO 320-Earth Materials (4), GEO 370-Structure of the Earth (4), and GEO 450-Introduction to Sedimentary Geology (4); supporting science/mathematics courses including MTH 131 (3) or 141 (4); MTH 132 (3) or 142 (4); BIO 101 (3) and 103 (1), 102 (3) and 104 (1) or GEO/BIO 272 (4) or CHM 124 (3), 126 (1); CHM 101 (3), 102 (1), 112 (3), 114 (1); STA 308 (3) or 409 (3); PHY 111 (3), 185 (1) or 203 (3), 273 (1), and PHY 112 (3), 186 (1) or 204 (3), 274 (1); and 12 credits of supporting electives taken at the 200-level or above from GEO, NRS, EEC, OCG or from another program with prior approval from the GEO department chair.
+Double majoring in Geology and Geological Oceanography works well with other B.S. granting programs in CELS and also many Engineering programs.

 A total of 120 credits and a 2.00 grade point average within the major are required for graduation.